lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Transferring EDHOC over CoAP {#coap}

-This section specifies one instance for how EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages.
+This section specifies how EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages.
 CoAP provides a reliable transport that can preserve packet ordering and handle message duplication.
 CoAP can also perform fragmentation and protect against denial-of-service attacks.
 The underlying CoAP transport should be used in reliable mode, in particular when fragmentation is used, to avoid, e.g., situations with hanging endpoints waiting for each other.

-By default, the CoAP client is the Initiator and the CoAP server is the Responder, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.
-Client applications can use the resource type "core.edhoc" to discover a server's EDHOC resource, i.e., where to send a request for executing the EDHOC protocol, see {{rt}}.
+EDHOC may run with the Initiator either being CoAP client or CoAP server.
+We denote the former by the "forward message flow" (see {{forward}}) and the latter by the "reverse message flow" (see {{reverse}}).
+By default we assume the forward message flow, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.

  According to this specification, EDHOC is transferred in POST requests and 2.04 (Changed) responses to the Uri-Path: "/.well-known/edhoc", see {{well-known}}.
 An application may define its own path that can be discovered, e.g., using a resource directory {{RFC9176}}.

-By default, the message flow is as follows:

-* EDHOC message_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
-* EDHOC message_2 or the EDHOC error message is sent from the server to the client in the payload of the response, in the former case with response code 2.04 (Changed), in the latter with response code as specified in {{edhoc-oscore-over-coap}}.
-* EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
-* If EDHOC message_4 is used, or in case of an error message, it is sent from the server to the client in the payload of the response, with response codes analogously to message_2.
-In case of an error message sent in response to message_4, it is sent analogously to error message sent in response to message_2.
+Client applications can use the resource type "core.edhoc" to discover a server's EDHOC resource, i.e., where to send a request for executing the EDHOC protocol, see {{rt}}.
+An alternative transfer of the forward message flow is specified in {{I-D.ietf-core-oscore-edhoc}}.

-In order for the server to correlate a message received from a client to a message previously sent in the same EDHOC session over CoAP, messages sent by the client are prepended with the CBOR serialization of the connection identifier which the server has chosen.
-This applies independently of if the CoAP server is Responder or Initiator.
+In order for the server to correlate a message received from a client to a message previously sent in the same EDHOC session over CoAP, messages sent by the client SHOULD be prepended with the CBOR serialization of the connection identifier which the server has selected.
+This applies both the forward and reverse message flows.
+Prepended identifiers MAY be omitted in case the transport provides such correlation.

-* For the default case when the server is Responder, message_3 is sent from the client prepended with the identifier C_R.
-In this case message_1 is also sent by the client, and to indicate that this is a new EDHOC session it is prepended with a dummy identifier, the CBOR simple value `true` (0xf5), since the server has not selected C_R yet.
-See {{fig-coap1}} for an example.

-* In the case when the server is Initiator, message_2 (and, if present, message_4) is sent from the client prepended with the identifier C_I.
-See {{fig-coap2}} for an example.
+To indicate a new EDHOC session in the forward message flow, message_1 SHOULD be prepended with the CBOR simple value `true` (0xf5), as a dummy identifier.
+The prepended dummy identifier MAY be omitted if the Responder can distinguish a new EDHOC session in some other way.

 The prepended identifiers are encoded in CBOR and thus self-delimiting.
 The integer representation of identifiers described in {{bstr-repr}} is used, when applicable.
 They are sent in front of the actual EDHOC message to keep track of messages in an EDHOC session, and only the part of the body following the identifier is used for EDHOC processing.
 In particular, the connection identifiers within the EDHOC messages are not impacted by the prepended identifiers.

-The application/edhoc+cbor-seq media type does not apply to a CoAP message that transports an EDHOC message prepended by a connection identifier; its media type is application/cid-edhoc+cbor-seq.
+ An EDHOC message has media type application/edhoc+cbor-seq, whereas an EDHOC message prepended by a connection identifier has media type application/cid-edhoc+cbor-seq, see {{content-format}}.

+To protect against denial-of-service attacks, the CoAP server MAY respond to the first POST request with a 4.01 (Unauthorized) containing an Echo option {{RFC9175}}.
+This forces the Initiator to demonstrate reachability at its apparent network address.
+If message fragmentation is needed, the EDHOC messages may be fragmented using the CoAP Block-Wise Transfer mechanism {{RFC7959}}.

+EDHOC does not restrict how error messages are transported with CoAP, as long as the appropriate error message can to be transported in response to a message that failed (see {{error}}).
+EDHOC error messages transported with CoAP are carried in the payload.

+### The Forward Message Flow {#forward}

+In the forward message flow the CoAP client is the Initiator and the CoAP server is the Responder.
+This flow protects the client identity against active attackers and the server identity against passive attackers.

-An example of a successful EDHOC exchange using CoAP is shown in {{fig-coap1}}.
-In this case the CoAP Token enables correlation on the Initiator side, and the prepended C_R enables correlation on the Responder (server) side.
+ In the forward message flow, the CoAP Token enables correlation on the Initiator (client) side, and the prepended C_R enables correlation on the Responder (server) side.

+* EDHOC message_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC, prepended with the dummy identifier `true` (0xf5) indicating a new session.

+* EDHOC message_2 or the EDHOC error message is sent from the server to the client in the payload of the response, in the former case with response code 2.04 (Changed), in the latter with response code as specified in {{edhoc-oscore-over-coap}}.

+* EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request, prepended with the connection identifier C_R.

+* If EDHOC message_4 is used, or in case of an error message, it is sent from the server to the client in the payload of the response, with response codes analogously to message_2.
+In case of an error message sent in response to message_4, it is sent analogously to error message sent in response to message_2.

+An example of a successful EDHOC exchange over CoAP in the forward message flow is shown in {{fig-coap1}}.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 Client    Server